damato-design/blog/src/posts/colors-dont-solve-problems.md

 date: 2022-07-11
 ---

-First and foremost, I'm color deficient.
-You might have heard of this as color-blindness however, I am not blind to color.
-I do not see the world in only black-and-white.
-I can see colors, just not as well compared to most people.
-I can appreciate a good synthwave hot pink most of the time.
-In college, I told one of my art professors that I was color deficient and I'll never forget what he said:

-{% quote "#" "Art professor" %}
-Maybe you should consider a different major.
-{% endquote %}

-Luckily, I didn't wind up working in art.
-I work in design.

-## Art is not design

-Art is a freedom of an artist's expression; an attempt to convey a feeling through their medium.
-It is commonly an egocentric activity to achieve a desired appearance.
-This is in contrast to design, specifically product design, which is striving for altruism and inclusivity.
-This is supported through pattern recognition and reusing familiar experiences to achieve a goal.
-Design systems are the ultimate solution for achieving this cohesive experience; establishing trust between the user and the product.
-One deviation from past experience could be enough for the user to hesitate on the next step or stop the progress indefinitely.

-In design, form follows function.
-It means that something should be usable before it is beautiful.
-In order to do this, we must identify the problem we need to solve.
-In a qualified user experience practice, this will not begin with designing an interface but with research.
-Interviews, competitive analysis, user personas, and all the truth finding techniques to paint the best picture of the problem so that you can begin to hypothesize a solution.

-## Wirecutting

-After completing a phase of user research, the next task is not jumping into high-fidelity, pixel-perfect mockups.
-I'll coin the term "wirecutting" for when a designer cuts out this wireframing step.
-Wireframing helps visualize the flow and features expected to support the user's goals.
-In this process, it is easy to see when cluttered interfaces appear and the priority of elements reevalutated.
-These are commonly without color and for good reason.
-If it doesn't work in black & white, color isn't going to help.
-Putting gold leaf on a turd, is a really shiny turd.

 It's unfortunate that the first entry at the [Laws of UX](https://lawsofux.com/en/) is the "Aesthetic-Usability Effect" which is summarized with the following statement.

 {% quote "https://lawsofux.com/en/aesthetic-usability-effect" "Jon Yablonski, Laws of UX" %}